-‘Nature’s Fat-burner’ has led the way of countless studies, but only now is research agreeing on the evidence behind green tea and weight loss.
+Green tea has been touted as ‘nature’s Fat-burner’ for centuries, but only now is modern science agreeing on the evidence behind green tea and weight loss.

 It’s known that obesity is a huge burden to healthcare, consequential to wellness because of comorbidities (e.g. heart disease, metabolic syndromes).
 Fortunately, the newest meta-analysis on green tea offers insight to the pathophysiology behind weight gain, and what measures may offer help with weight-loss.

 Across existing research, green tea is agreed as relevant to what effective weight management strategies might look like .
 Keep reading to understand exactly how green tea can help you lose weight.

 Newest Research on Green Tea for Weight Loss